rieder/amuse/index.md

 With it, you can simulate many astrophysical systems.

-This website is work-in-progress and may at some point replace the current one.

 ### Getting Started

 The easiest way to use AMUSE is to install it with pip.